 The primary considerations when selecting peanut varieties are yield, grade factors, disease, pests, and drought and heat response.
 A good practice for farmers is recording for each field the variety, yield, rainfall, and disease and insect incidence every year.
-This will allow producers to identify the most productive and less problematic fields, also the most productive varieties for each field.
-In disease prone fields, plant disease tolerant varieties.
-For example, Bailey, Sullivan, and Wynne are good choices for Cylindrocladium black rot (CBR) infected fields.
-Varieties with resistance to the tomato spotted wilt virus (TSWV) can be planted early but the sensitive ones later.
+This will allow farmers to determine the production potential for each field and better fit the varieties to maximize return.
+For example, in disease prone fields, plant disease tolerant varieties.
+Bailey, Sullivan, and Wynne are good choices for Cylindrocladium black rot (CBR) infected fields, but Emery is susceptible to this disease.
+Varieties with partial resistance to the Tomato Spotted Wilt Virus (TSWV) can be planted early in the season on heavy soils but not the sensitive ones.
+TSWV sensitive varieties should be planted later and on sandy soils that usually warm up faster than heavy soils.